FreeApophis/TrueCrypt/Readme.txt

-This archive contains the complete source code of TrueCrypt 5.0a for all supported operating systems and all supported hardware platforms.
+This archive contains the source code of TrueCrypt 5.1.

 Important
 =========

-You may use the source code contained in this archive only if you agree to the license contained in the file 'License.txt', which is included in this archive.
-Note that the license specifies conditions under which you may modify TrueCrypt (for example, that a derived work must not be called "TrueCrypt").
+You may use the source code contained in this archive only if you accept and agree to be bound by the license terms contained in the file 'License.txt', which is included in this archive.
+Note that the license specifies, for example, that a derived work must not be called 'TrueCrypt'.